 Major congenital malformations remain the leading cause of mortality and serious morbidity in infants of mothers with type 1 and type 2 diabetes.
 Observational studies indicate that the risk of malformations increases continuously with increasing maternal glycemia during the first 6–8 weeks of gestation, as indexed by first trimester A1C concentrations.
 There is no threshhold for A1C values above which the risk begins or below which it disappears.
 However, malformation rates above the 1–2% background rate seen in nondiabetic pregnancies appear to be limited to pregnancies in which first trimester A1C concentrations are >1% above the normal range.

 Provide at least one lifetime pneumococcal vaccine for adults with diabetes.
-A one-time revaccination is recommended for individuals >64 years of age previously immunized when they were <65 years of age if the vaccine was administered >5 years ago.
+A one-time revaccination is recommended for individuals >64 years of age previously immunized when they were <65 years of age if the vaccine was administered more than 5 years ago.
 Other indications for repeat vaccination include nephrotic syndrome, chronic renal disease, and other immunocompromised states, such as postorgan transplantation.
-(C)

-Approximately three-quarters of all newly diagnosed cases of type 1 diabetes occur in individuals younger than 18 years of age.
+Approximately three-quarters of all newly diagnosed cases of type 1 diabetes occur in individuals younger than 18 years.
 Care of this group requires integration of diabetes management with the complicated physical and emotional growth needs of children, adolescents, and their families.

 Diabetes care for children of this age-group should be provided by a team that can deal with these special medical, educational, nutritional, and behavioral issues.

 Intercurrent illnesses are more frequent in young children.
-Sick-day management rules, including assessment for ketosis with every illness, must be established and taught to prevent severe hyperglycemia and DKA that requires hospitalization and may lead to severe morbidity and even death (21).
+Sick-day management rules, including assessment for ketosis with every illness, must be established and taught to prevent severe hyperglycemia and DKA that requires hospitalization and may lead to severe morbidity and even death (18).
 MNT should be provided at diagnosis, and at least annually thereafter, by an individual experienced with the nutritional needs of the growing child and the behavioral issues that have an impact on adolescent diets.
 Caution must be exercised to avoid overaggressive dietary manipulation in the very young.
-Assessment of lifestyle needs should be accompanied by possible modifications of the diabetes regimen.
-For example, an adolescent who requires more flexibility might be switched to a basal/bolus insulin program with preprandial rapidly acting insulin administration or continuous subcutaneous insulin injection (CSII).
+Assessment of lifestyle needs should be accompanied by possible modifications of the diabetic regimen.
+For example, an adolescent who requires more flexibility might be switched to a three– or four–insulin injection program or continuous subcutaneous insulin injection (CSII).

 A major issue deserving emphasis in this age-group is that of “adherence.”
 No matter how sound the medical regimen, it can only be as good as the ability of the family and/or individual to implement it.
-Family involvement in diabetes remains an important component of optimal diabetes management throughout childhood and into adolescence.
 Health care providers who care for children and adolescents, therefore, must be capable of evaluating the behavioral, emotional, and psychosocial factors that interfere with implementation and then must work with the individual and family to resolve problems that occur and/or to modify goals as appropriate.

 The incidence of type 2 diabetes in children and adolescents has been shown to be increasing.
-Although there are insufficient data to make definite recommendations, a recent ADA consensus statement provides guidance to the prevention, screening, and treatment of type 2 diabetes in young people.
+Although there are insufficient data to make definite recommendations, a recent American Diabetes Association consensus statement provides guidance to the prevention, screening, and treatment of type 2 diabetes in young people.
 The ideal goal of treatment is normalization of blood glucose and A1C values.
 Accurate diagnosis and classification of diabetes is crucial in determining appropriate treatment for these patients.
 Many patients can be managed initially with MNT and exercise, but most will eventually require drug therapy.
 Successful control of comorbidities, such as hypertension and hyperlipidemia, is also important.
-For further discussion, see the ADA consensus statement “Type 2 Diabetes in Children and Adolescents” (11).
+For further discussion, see the American Diabetes Association consensus statement “Type 2 Diabetes in Children and Adolescents” (9).

-For further discussion, see the ADA’s position statement “The Care of Children With Diabetes in the School and Day Care Setting” (106).
+For further discussion, see the American Diabetes Association’s position statement “The Care of Children With Diabetes in the School and Day Care Setting” (91).

 Strategies for successful guideline implementation